daaf/js-boilerplate/README.md

 3. Create the new repo:
  `gh repo create <project name> --template https://github.com/daaf/js-boilerplate.git`.

+4. Pull from the remote repo on GitHub: `git pull origin master`

 4. Rename the project in `package.json` and `package-lock.json`.

 5. Install dev dependencies: